sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 ### hostcfgd update
-   The hostcfgd watches the first time kube deployment, by looking for `kube_request == pending` and set it to `ready` followed by system service restart.
-The restart brings down the docker started container and as well remove the label, which tears down the kubernetes initiated docker, which is currently sleeping upon setting `kube_request=pending`.
-The subsequent system service start, would add the label, that allows kubernetes deployment, which would proceed w/o blocking as `kube_request==ready`.
+   The hostcfgd watches for `kube_request == pending`.
+When set, stops the service, wait till service stops, set `kube_request=ready` and start the service.
+This ensures smooth transfer from local mode to kube mode and as well ensure service start precedes container start by kubernetes.

    ![](https://github.com/renukamanavalan/SONiC/blob/kube_systemd/doc/kubernetes/hostcfgd.png)

 ### monit watches for kubernetes failure
-   When a kube managed container stops running for <N> minutes or more, it resets the `kube_request = none` and call for `system service restart`, which enables starting in local mode using local container image.
+   When a kube managed container stops running for <N> minutes or more, it resets the `kube_request = none` and call for `system service restart`, which enables starting in local mode using local container image, if fallback to local image is enabled.

   ![](https://github.com/renukamanavalan/SONiC/blob/kube_systemd/doc/kubernetes/monit.png)

-### service system start/stop/wait/status/restart
+### system service start/stop/wait/status/restart

-   For features that meets the following criteria, it calls systemctl start/stop/wait.
-   * Features that have local container image
-   * Features that don't have local container image, but `kube_request == ready`.

-   For a kubernetes-only feature, that has not deployed yet, would simulate as follows
-   * the start service, will create the label to enable deploymnet
-   * the stop service would remove label, that stop any current deployment and block further deployments
-   * the wait would block on kube_request to go ready.
-   * the status call would print a message that would indicate `pending deployment`
+   Currently `system service start/stop/wait/restart` transparently calls into corresponding systemctl commands.
+   The `system service status` would call `systemctl status` if the docker is running.
+If it is still waiting on deployment by kubernetes, it would print out a custom message inidicating the same.

 ## CLI commands